howtomakeaturn/pdfinfo/README.md

-Simple wrapper to the pdfinfo unix tool.
+Simple PHP wrapper to the pdfinfo unix tool.

 # Installation